moyer/moyer.github.com/_posts/2013-03-28-fiction-workflow.md

 13. Find an article about motivation.
 14. Post it on Facebook and Twitter.
 15. Take my shirt off.
 "Why is it so hot in here?"
 16. I need a drink.
-Go to 7-11 and by an assortment of drinks.
+Go to 7-11 and buy an assortment of drinks.
 17. Scold myself for wasting so much time when I could have been writing.
 18. Promise myself that when I get back from 7-11, it's serious writing time.
 19. Sit down at computer and stare at blank document.